 Louisville is sports-savvy.
 After 142 Kentucky Derbys, embracing events is part of our culture.
 We have quality facilities, abundant hotels, and we’re only one-day’s drive from 60 percent of the U.S. population.
-Louisville is affordable, family-friendly, drivable, walkable, and has great restaurants, clubs and attractions.
-We work hard at ensuring your event is a success.
+Louisville is affordable, family-friendly, drivable, walkable, and has great restaurants, clubs, and attractions.
+We work hard to ensure your event is a success.

 Are you the ultimate sports fan interested in winning the ultimate sports package?
 If so, we have your ticket – the Louisville Sports Commission’s Golden Ticket.
 One lucky winner will receive two tickets to: the 2017 Kentucky Oaks and Derby; 2017-18 UofL or UK regular season football and basketball home games; 2017-18 UofL women’s regular season basketball home games; 2017 Quaker State 400; 2017 Louisville Bats season tickets; and the 2018 Paul Hornung Award Banquet.
 Only 400 tickets being sold at $100 – winner takes all.
-For more information, call 502-587-7767.
-(Rules and regulations.)
+To purchase a ticket, call 502-376-6450.

 - Michigan’s Jabrill Peppers Named 2016 Paul Hornung Award Winner